 The program coordinator will review the application form and work with the donor to arrange a site visit and finalize all details.

-Once details are finalized and application is approved, the program coordinator will send a confirmation email to the donor to confirm the details of the inscription for the plaque proof and an invoice.
+Once details are finalized and the application is approved, the program coordinator will send a confirmation email to the donor to confirm the details of the inscription for the plaque proof and the billing information.

 The donor must respond to the City’s confirmation email within 30 days if they want to proceed with the approved location and plaque proof provided by the City.

-Full payment of the charitable donation is required within 30 days from the date of the invoice.
+Full payment of the charitable donation is due upon receipt.
 The City will not commence any work until the invoice is paid in full.

 If the donor does not respond in 30 days from the date of the confirmation email, the City may in its sole discretion release the location to other potential donors and may deem the application abandoned.

-If an application is received prior to March 31, the commemorative tree will be installed in the spring (May-June).
-If an application is received prior to July 31, the commemorative tree will be installed in the fall (September-October).
+If an application is received prior to March 31, the commemorative tree will be considered for installation in the spring (May-June).
+If an application is received prior to July 31, the commemorative tree will be considered for installation in the fall (September-October).
 The City may not be able to install the commemorative tree after approval of an application due to constraints including, but not limited to, workforce capacity and inclement weather.
 Please note that there is a limited number of space available for spring and fall tree plantings and applications will be accepted on a first-come-first-serve basis.

 Prior to the end of the Commemoration Period, the City will contact the Donor, and the Donor has the option to submit a Renewal Application to continue to display the plaque under the Commemorative Tree Program for an additional period of time.
 An additional charitable donation in accordance with the Commemorative Tree Program policies and guidelines will be required.
 The time frame for any renewal period will be specified in the Commemorative Tree Program policies and guidelines in effect at the time of the renewal application.

-It is the responsibility of the donor to submit a request for renewal to the City prior to the end of the commemoration period.
+It is the responsibility of the donor to respond to the City prior to the end of the commemoration period.
 In its sole discretion, the City may consider and accept the request for renewal from a person other than the donor or alternate contact.